jswirbs/SuperSnake/README.txt

 ========================
 =: External Resources :=
 ========================

-- Cite any external resources (libraries, images, tutorials, etc.) that you may have used while implementing your game.

 I used the Java Documentation to implement various things that were new to me and to find the correct usage of certain things. stackoverflow.com was helpful the few times I had random bugs/error messages.